roadwarriorwp/rwc-employee-handbook/new-hire-documents/equipment-policy.md

 Should an employee deliberately damage, destroy or sabotage company property, Road Warrior Creative will consider this an act of vandalism and may choose to criminally prosecute the employee.

-Should an employee fail to return equipment they were issued, Road Warrior Creative will consider this an act of theft and may choose to criminally prosecute the employee.
+Should an employee fail to return equipment they were issued prior to the end of their final shift or within 5 business days of termination from employment, Road Warrior Creative may invoice the employee for the full replacement value of such equipment or, if deemed appropriate, criminally prosecute the employee for theft.

 ## Equipment Procurement List